Eisenhower Chapel in Denver, Colorado, home of St. Augustine of Canterbury Anglican Church.

 Before starting St. Augustine’s, he served as Curate at St. Mary’s Anglican Catholic Church and, before that, as Curate at St. George’s Anglican Church in Colorado Springs.
 His ministry is rooted in teaching the Scriptures (something he considers a joy), sacramental worship, and building a strong parish community.

 Prior to ordained ministry, Father Ryan served as a United States Navy corpsman, stationed with the Marine Corps on three occasions.
-Alongside parish ministry, he works as a photographer (denvernaturallightphotographer.com) and a Chief Marketing Officer for Zonzon, a tech company.
+Alongside parish ministry, he works as a photographer (denvernaturallightphotographer.com) and a Fractional Chief Marketing Officer for Zonzon, a tech company.

 Father Ryan can be reached at: